 I now believe the opposite to be true.
 Or the near opposite.
 Here’s why:

 - Time is the singular measure of life.
 It’s one of the few things you can not get more of.
 Knowing how to use it well is possibly the most important skill you can have.

 - The person who gets a job done in one hour will seem less busy than the one who can only do it in five.
 How busy a person seems is not necessarily indicative of the quality of their results.
 Someone who is better at something might very well seem less busy, because they are more effective.
 Results matter more than the time spent to achieve them.

 - Being in demand can have good and bad causes.
 Someone with a line of people waiting to talk to them outside their office door at work seems busy, and therefore seems important.
 But somehow the clerk running the slowest supermarket checkout line in the universe isn’t praised in the same way; it means they’re ineffective.
 People who are at the center of everything aren’t necessarily good at what they do (although they might be).
 The bar of being busy falls far well below the bar of being good.

 - The compulsion to save time may lead nowhere.
 If you’re always cutting corners to save time, when exactly are you using the time you’ve saved?
-There is this illusion some day in the future you get back all the time you’ve squirreled away in one big chunk.
+There is an illusion that some day in the future you get back all the time you’ve squirreled away in one big chunk.
 I don’t think time works this way.
 For most Americans, it seems most of our time savings goes straight into watching television.
 That’s where all the time savings we think we get actually goes.